 Is support provided for residents seeking board certification?

-The resident will serve as the primary preceptor for a College of Pharmacy student in one rotation.
-PGY2 residents have the ability to study for the pharmacotherapy or critical care BPS exam at the beginning of the residency program if they choose to take one of the exams.
-Although financial compensation is not provided, study groups may be formed yearly in which the residents are able to partake in the study process with other residents or preceptors sitting for the exam.
+PGY2 residents are not eligible to take the Board Certification in Critical Care Pharmacy until they have completed their PGY2 residency.
+Although financial compensation is not provided, study groups may be formed yearly in which they are able to partake in the study process with others sitting for the exam.
 These opportunities vary year to year depending on those interested in sitting for the exam.

 Are all of the residents from Texas or Texas schools of pharmacy?

 No, Houston Methodist considers all residency applicants and strives for diversity in the educational backgrounds of the residents.

 Do residents receive support to attend professional meetings?

 Financial support is provided for all required meetings including ASHP Midyear Clinical Meeting, Midwest Pharmacy Residents Conference, and Society of Critical Care Medicine (SCCM) Annual Congress held in January or February.
 This includes hotel accommodations, airfare, conference registration and meals.

 Residents have access to The Texas Medical Center/Houston Academy of Medicine (TMC/HAM) Library (located across the street from the hospital).
 Residents also have access to the Houston Methodist Library (located on the first floor of the Main Building - M155 The Professional Education Center) which includes access to over 9,000 on-line books and journals and 36 subscription databases.
 Included in those databases are: Micromedex, Clinical Pharmacology, Lexi-Comp, Natural Standard, Dynamed, Clinical Key and Up-To-Date are available from the hospital as well as remotely.

 What types of positions have former residents accepted?